Here are some charts to help you identify and localize acute STEMI on the 12 lead ECG.

 Think of it this way.
 There are 3 main epicardial coronary arteries, the right coronary artery (RCA), left anterior descending (LAD) and the circumflex (LCX).

 It stands to reason that approximately 33% of documented acute STEMIs should occur in the distribution of each of the 3 main arteries.
-But that’s not what we find.
-Most acute STEMIs are documented in the distribution of the right coronary artery or the left anterior descending.
+But that’s not what we find!
+About 40% of STEMIs are documented in the RCA, 40% in the LAD, and only 20% in the LCX!

-That’s the main reason it’s so important to carefully analyze the right precordial leads (V1-V3) for reciprocal changes that may indicate posterior STEMI.
+That’s who it’s important to look for so-called “electrocardiographically silent” high lateral STEMI and scrutinize the right precordial leads (V1-V3) for reciprocal changes that may indicate posterior STEMI!
 You can also consider using modified leads V7, V8 and V9 to increase the sensitivity.

-What do we mean when we say that a lead is reciprocal?
-It means that during an acute STEMI, when ST segment elevation is present in leads that face the acute injury, ST segment depression will often be present in leads that face the “ischemic boundary”.
+It means that during an acute STEMI, when ST-segment elevation is present in leads that face the acute injury, ST-segment depression will often be present in other leads.

 Many theories have been advanced to help explain reciprocal changes.
-I can’t go into all of them here, but consider this diagram modified from A Mechanism for ST Depression Associated with Contiguous Subendocardial Ischemia by Bruce Hopenfeld.
-Jeroen Stinstra, and Rob MacLeod.
-J. Cardiovasc.
-Electrophys, 15(10), 1200–1206, 2004.
+I can’t go into all of them here, but consider this diagram modified from A Mechanism for ST Depression Associated with Contiguous Subendocardial Ischemia by Hopenfeld et al. J Cardiovasc Electrophys, 2004: 15(10), 1200–1206.

 Computer modeling has shown that as the ischemic zone extends from the endocardium to the epicardium, it creates a relatively positive area above the ischemic zone, and a relatively negative area at the ischemic boundaries.